Looking At Newmont's Recent Unusual Options Activity

 Predicted Price Range

-In terms of liquidity and interest, the mean open interest for Newmont options trades today is 6327.86 with a total volume of 6,563.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Newmont's big money trades within a strike price range of $25.0 to $75.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Newmont's whale activity within a strike price range from $37.5 to $62.5 in the last 30 days.

 Largest Options Trades Observed: